vine-d/ecoleta/README.md

 ECOLETA
 =======

-A project that aims to help people find collection points efficiently.
+A project that aims to help people find recycling drop off locations efficiently.

 A marketplace for waste collection points localization =)